Rothamsted/knetminer-backend/rres-endpoints/README.md

 **This is still a draft**

-# The Knetminer Open Data Pipelines
+# The Knetminer Raw Data Pipelines

 The script you find in the hereby folder and [/cyverse-endpoints](../cyverse-endpoints) are used to produce machine-readable data from the Knetminer datasets, when these are shipped in our custom